CrimsonVista/UTAustin-Courses/2021sp_cs361s/docs/cs361s_syllabus.md

 ## Exams

-There will be two midterm exams.
+There will be one midterm exam at the end of the semester.
 There is no final exam.

-The exams will be exclusively ESSAY QUESTIONS, but will have no restrictions related to refering to the book, notes, or even the Internet.
+The exam will be exclusively ESSAY QUESTIONS, but will have no restrictions related to refering to the book, notes, or even the Internet.
 The only restriction will be that you may not talk to another human being (classmates, roommates, etc).